atopile/atopile/docs/types.md

 # Basic types & Connections

-There's a handful of major types that you'll use in your `.ato` files, falling into two categories; blocks and nodes.
+There's a handful of major types that you'll use in your `.ato` files, falling into two categories: blocks and nodes.

 Blocks represent something that can contain other things.
-They provide an abstration over their contents.
-For example, a block could be power supply chip and all the passive components around it.
+They provide an abstraction over their contents.
+For example, a block could be a power supply chip and all the passive components around it.

 Nodes are elements you can connect to.

 Block types are:
 - `component` - represents exactly one component
 - `module` - a collection of components and other modules
 - `interface` - walks the line between a block and a node.
-It's a connectable block that let's you connect multiple nodes at a time
+It's a connectable block that lets you connect multiple nodes at a time

 Node types are:
 - `pin` - represents a physical pin/pad on a package